orchardup/python-orchard/README.md

 >>> docker.remove_container(c['Id'])
 ```

-Consult the [docker-py] README for a full list of methods.
-Orchard does not currently support all of the methods that Docker supports though.
-See the [Orchard API docs] for a list of what is not supported.
+See the [docker-py] README for a full list of methods.

 [Orchard]: https://orchardup.com
 [docker-py]: https://github.com/dotcloud/docker-py